What is Effexor?

 - Suicidal feelings

-If you experience worsening anxiety or depression during withdrawal, and these symptoms last more than a month, it may mean you’re having a relapse and need ongoing mental health treatment.
+If you experience worsening anxiety or depression during withdrawal, and these symptoms last more than a month, you may have a relapse and need ongoing mental health treatment.
 Talk to your doctor if you have any concerns.

 Long-Term Treatment of Effexor Withdrawal